 Adapters that do not use Dolphin's Native Support will have additional input lag and be less accurate with analog controls.

-With Dolphin 5.0-321, if you are not using the official Wii U adapter or the 4 port mayflash, you WILL have to reconfigure and remap your controller.
+With Dolphin, if you are not using an adapter compatible with Wii U, you WILL have to reconfigure and remap your controller.

 Depending on the adapter you have, depends on what support you will have to use in dolphin.
 Please match your adapter with what is below: